bsachin207/pyTools/WebScrapper/README.md

 # pyTools
 Storeage of Python Tools
-# Use restricted to Citadel LLC websites.
+# Currently, the tool works only for Citadel Career pages
 # Objective:
 Scrap the career web pages and find out matching jobs with the provided resume.